junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
 - 2015-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5517-5518)
 - 2015-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5517-5518)
+- 2015-07-28 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.